ftsrg/trainbenchmark/hu.bme.mit.trainbenchmark.controller/README.md

 #Train Benchmark Controller

 ### Overview
 Controller is responsible for providing a configuration for Train Benchmark and also support management for building the actual projects, generating the models and also running the benchmark tests.
 Every process is executed on the base of a `config.json` file.
 To alter the default configuration of Train Benchmark, just modify `config.json` file.
+Find more information [here](https://github.com/FTSRG/trainbenchmark/wiki/Configuration).

 ### Requirements
 * Git